xuhang2019/FedFDD/readme.md

 ```

 ### 3. Prepare the data
-Please contact with The Cancer Image Archive (TCIA) team with respect to download and use the dataset.
+Please contact The Cancer Image Archive (TCIA) team with respect to downloading and using the dataset.

-For preparation the patients' data before feeding to the network, please refer to `config/pts.yaml` and `config/ldct_loader.py`
+For the preparation of the patient's data before feeding to the network, please refer to `config/pts.yaml` and `config/ldct_loader.py`

 ## Train and Evaluate